zacforsman/zacforsman.github.io/himb-coral-nursery.md

 - Andrew Thompson, MSc (2019) University of York.
 Genotypic resilience to sedimentation and its effects on the survivorship of coral micro-fragments during a bleaching event in Kāne‘ohe Bay, Hawai’i.
 - Cristina McIntyre, MSc (2018) University of York.
 Spatial, temporal and environmental factors relating to the predation of *Porites compressa* coral by the nudibranch *Phestilla sibogae*.
 - Rangel M, Bell S, Pacini AF, Forsman ZH, Knapp ISS, Toonen RJ (*in review*) Screaming at corals: 1-100kHz anthropogenic sounds show little effect on sessile coral reef invertebrates.
 PeerJ.
-- Knapp ISS, Forsman ZH, Toooen RJ (2018) Nothing ventured nothing gained: establishing an *in-situ* coral nursery at the Hawai‘i Institute of Marine Biology.
+- Knapp ISS, Forsman ZH, Toonen RJ (2018) Nothing ventured nothing gained: establishing an *in-situ* coral nursery at the Hawai‘i Institute of Marine Biology.
 Symposium on science in support of archipelagic management.
 Oʻahu HI.
--Courtney Yoshiyama (STEM High School Capstone Project: testing coral growth on textures and colors of substrates).
+- Courtney Yoshiyama (STEM High School Capstone Project: testing coral growth on textures and colors of substrates).
 - Jessica MacGregor (Hollings Scholar).
 - Peter Chen (Hollings Scholar).
 - McKenna Lewis (Hollings Scholar).